-Pastoral Ministry and Preaching Dual Degree (BA or BS & MAPM)
+Pastoral Studies Dual Degree (BA/MA)

-The dual degree program is designed for students who plan to serve as senior or associate pastors in the local church.
-It is intended to equip students with both undergraduate- and graduate-level training in the skills necessary to lead a church or minister on a church staff.
-The student who completes the five-year program will earn a Bachelor of Arts or Bachelor of Science in Ministry Leadership and a Master of Arts in Pastoral Ministry.
+This 153-hour dual degree program is designed for students who plan to serve as senior or associate pastors in the local church.
+It is an integrated degree program intended to equip students with both undergraduate and graduate-level training in the skills necessary to lead a church or minister on a church staff.
+The student who completes the five-year program will earn a Bachelor of Arts in Pastoral Studies degree, and a Master of Arts [Pastoral Studies].